Andy Scott (footballer, born 1972): Watford

 On 13 November 2017, Scott joined Premier League club Watford as the club's UK Football Recruitment Director, working under Technical Director Filippo Giraldi.
 He was promoted into the role of Sporting Director in November 2018 and stayed in the role until April 2019.

 Swansea City

 On 24 July 2019, Scott was appointed Head of Recruitment at Championship club Swansea City.
 As a result of structural changes at the club, he departed the role by mutual consent on 6 December 2021.

 Nottingham Forest

 In January 2022, Scott was appointed Head of Scouting at Championship club Nottingham Forest.
 The move reunited Scott with Steve Cooper, who served as head coach during Scott's tenure as Head of Recruitment at Swansea City.
 Scott and Head of Recruitment George Syrianos were sacked on 11 October 2022.

 Charlton Athletic

-On 20 December 2022, Scott was named technical director of League One club Charlton Athletic.
-The failure of a proposed takeover of the club led to Scott's departure on 10 February 2022.
+On 20 December 2022, Scott was named technical director of League One club Charlton Athletic on an interim basis.
+The failure of a proposed takeover of the club led to Scott's departure on 10 February 2023, but he was reappointed to the role in July 2023.
+Scott departed the club on 14 February 2025.